-• Dst IP Addr > [set IP address]

-The destination MAC address should be set as required, to Automatic for multicast, or SFP A for unicast transmission to the same unit (usually in 2022-6 mode when transmitting on SFP B and receiving on SFP A).
-For unicast transmission to another device, set to Manual, and then enter below, the MAC address of the receive device (in the case of a direct connection) or the first switching device in the path of the transmitting unit (in the case of an indirect connection to the receive device).
+Item Options Description Transmit On Off (Default) Switch packet transmission in IP 2022-6 boot mode on or off.
+Distribution Range System Control (Slider) +/- 0 (default) to 492 clks Adjust the range of transmission packet intervals.
+The adjustments are displayed in real-time, in the transmission histogram.
+Distribution Uniform (Default) Gaussian Select the type of distribution profile plotted in the transmission histogram.
+Dst IP Addr Numeric Entry Destination IP address for the Tx flow; may be multicast or unicast.
+The destination MAC address (see below) should be set as required, to Automatic for multicast, or SFP A for unicast transmission to the same unit (usually in IP 2022-6 boot mode when transmitting on SFP B and receiving on SFP A).
+For unicast transmission to another device, set to Manual , and then enter the MAC address of the receive device (in the case of a direct connection) or the first switching device in the path of the transmitting unit (for an indirect

-• Dst MAC Addr > [Automatic, Manual, SFP A]

-When set to Auto, if the IP address is a Multicast address the Destination MAC address is automatically calculated from the IP address.
-If the IP address is a Unicast address, the unit uses ARP (Address Resolution Protocol) for that IP address and automatically learns the MAC address.
+Item Options Description connection to the receive device).
+Changes to addressing parameters are applied when you switch the Transmit option On .
+Dst MAC Addr Automatic (Default) Manual SFP A When set to Automatic , if the IP address is a multicast address the Destination MAC address is automatically calculated from the IP address.
+If the IP address is a unicast address, the unit uses ARP (Address Resolution Protocol) for that IP address and automatically learns the MAC address.
 If the MAC address cannot be found then the flow is not enabled and the unit displays a warning message.
+Src UDP Port Numeric Entry Set the source UDP port number as required.
+Dst UDP Port Numeric Entry Sset the destination UDP port number as required.
+SSRC Numeric Entry Set a Synchronization source identifier (SSRC) for Real- time Transport Protocol (RTP) stream subscription, if required.
+Y-Axis Scale Linear (Default) Log10 Plot the number of transmitted packets on the vertical axis using either a linear or logarithmic scale.